 The Western Cape Biodiversity Spatial Plan (WCBSP) is the product of a systematic biodiversity planning assessment that delineates, on a map (via a Geographic Information System (GIS)), Critical Biodiversity Areas (CBAs) and Ecological Support Areas (ESAs) which require safeguarding to ensure the continued existence and functioning of species and ecosystems, including the delivery of ecosystem services, across terrestrial and freshwater realms.
-These spatial priorities are used to inform sustainable development in the Western Cape Province, including the WCDM and the SBLM.
+These spatial priorities are used to inform sustainable development in the Western Cape Province, including the WCDM and the LMs.

-The SBLM IDP (2017-2022) has identified the importance of including CBAs and ESAs into their SDF in order to increase the areas resilience to climate change.
-The SBLM IDP has identified one of the LMs objectives as being:
+The WCDM IDP (2017-2022) has identified the importance of including CBAs and ESAs into their SDF in order to increase the areas resilience to climate change.
+Unfortunately, the WCDM SDF has not yet been updated to include the WCBSP.
+However, the WCDM IDP has identified one of the DMs objectives as being: